connellsharp/Firestorm/docs/stems/stems-basics.md

 #### Static Expressions

-Simple static properties that return `Expression<Func<Artist, int>>` for a single property can also be used as setters.
+Simple static properties that return `LambdaExpression` for a single property can also be used as setters.

 ```csharp
 public class ArtistsStem : Stem<Artist>